-- As a primate ecologist I am interested in how habitat change affects the behavior and the biology of African strepsirrhine primates.
+As a primate ecologist I am interested in how habitat change affects the behavior and the biology of African strepsirrhine primates.
 I focus on how primate populations directly respond to forest degradation, fragmentation.
-Since 2003 my project on wild ring-tailed lemurs studies how both immediate and long term environmental factors, such as climate and anthropogenic change affect Malagasy primate behavior and biology.
-Since 2013 I have also been working South Africa's nocturnal primates, Otolemur crassicaudatus and Galago moholi at Lajuma South Africa.
-This project focuses on the health and conservation biology of these two species, including population and conservation genetics and disease ecology.
+From 2003-2013 my project on wild ring-tailed lemurs documented how both immediate and long term environmental factors, such as climate and anthropogenic change affect Malagasy primate behavior and biology.
+Since 2013 I developed a new project that focuses on South Africa's nocturnal primates, Otolemur crassicaudatus and Galago moholi at the Lajuma Research Centre, South Africa.
+This project collects data on the health and conservation biology of these two species, including population and conservation genetics and disease ecology.
 My research is extremely relevant to on-going work on the effects of climate and habitat change on the world’s endangered animals and how primates adapt to such changes.